William Hardy (actor): National Tour

 In January 1979, with Hardy in the role of Sheriff Ed Earl Dodd, The Best Little Whorehouse in Texas opened in Houston at the Tower Theatre.
 This was the first Broadway musical to have an open-ended, run in Texas, and it was Co-author and co-director Peter Masterson who wanted Hardy to play the part.

 When the Broadway producers launched the show's National Tour starring Alexis Smith, Hardy was the choice for co-star.
-He stayed with the production for more than three years, his performance praised for making "a poignant as well as comic figure of Sheriff Ed Earl Dodd". in which he again appeared with Shofner.
+He stayed with the production for more than three years, his performance praised for making "a poignant as well as comic figure of Sheriff Ed Earl Dodd".
+It was during this tour that he met and married fellow company member Susan Shofner.

+New York

+In 1982 Hardy and Shofner moved to New York City and lived there for a decade.
+Hardy worked in television, in films and on stage, including on Broadway as understudy for John Cullum opposite George C Scott in the two-man play The Boys in Autumn, and Off-Broadway in the musical To Whom it May Concern by Best Little Whorehouse songwriter Carol Hall and directed by Geraldine Fitzgerald in which he again appeared with Shofner.
 He was also seen on regional stages, in 1983 in Arthur Miller's The Price at Pittsburg Public Theater and in 1987 as John Hancock in the musical 1776 at Massachusetts' North Shore Music Theatre. and in 1990 in Arthur, the musical at Connecticut's Goodspeed Opera House.

 In 1991 he joined Sidney Poitier and Burt Lancaster in the cast of the Emmy winning mini-series Separate But Equal, playing Supreme Court Justice Tom C. Clark, one of his favorite assignments.